 This is defined as the failure to exercise the appropriate level of care in a given situation.
 The required level of care usually consists of what a reasonable person would do in similar circumstances.
 However, the standard is different in certain contexts, such as in medical malpractice.
 If your claim is based on negligence, you will need to prove each of the following elements:

 Some defendants will argue that the victim also acted carelessly.
-Even if this is true, Florida law allows a victim to recover at least some damages unless he or she bore complete responsibility for the accident.
-The state follows a pure comparative negligence standard.
+Even if this is true, Florida law allows a victim to recover at least some damages with the assistance of a personal injury attorney in the Boynton Beach area unless he or she bore complete responsibility for the accident.
+The state follows a modified comparative negligence standard.
 As such, if a victim’s carelessness contributed to his or her injuries, the resulting damage award will be reduced in proportion to his or her percentage of fault.